LoaTBaC/rbtm/README.md

 Subtracts one unary (base-1) number from another.
 In unary, the value is equal to the number of 1s, so '111111' means 6 and '11' means 2.
 There should be two unary numbers separated by a single blank cell.

 ### 3_busy_beaver
 A 3 state "busy beaver" program.
-See the [https://en.m.wikipedia.org/wiki/Busy_beaver](wikipedia page) for more information.
+See the [wikipedia page](https://en.m.wikipedia.org/wiki/Busy_beaver) for more information.

 ### 4_busy_beaver
 A 4 state "busy beaver" program.
-See the [https://en.m.wikipedia.org/wiki/Busy_beaver](wikipedia page) for more information.
+See the [wikipedia page](https://en.m.wikipedia.org/wiki/Busy_beaver) for more information.

 ### palindrome
 Analyzes the tape to see if it is a palindrome.
 If it is, it writes a 1; otherwise, it writes a 0.